Dec 12, 2017

 If you would prefer to feed the Branch-tagged data into your own warehouse or product analytics tool, Branch’s Data Integrations make it extremely easy to pipe the data out to the tool of your choosing.

 Your users are people, not cookies.
-With Branch’s People-based Attribution, you can treat them as such.
-Try People-based Attribution today.
+With Branch’s Attribution Model, you can treat them as such.
+Try Attribution Model today.